certara/pyDarwin/docs/Example1.rst

 **Note !!!**
 In order to parse the text in the initial estimates blocks (THETA, OMEGA, and SIGMA), the user MUST include token stem text as a comment (i.e., after ";").
 There is no other way to identify which initial estimates are to be associated with which THETA.
-For example, if a token stem as two THETAs and the test in the $PK block is:
+For example, if a token stem has two THETAs and the text in the $PK block is:

 Effect = THETA(EMAX) * CONC/(THETA(EC50) + CONC)